CIDRAM/Docs/readme.en.md

 ##### "standard_log" `[string]`
 - Human-readable file for logging all blocked access attempts.
 Specify a filename, or leave blank to disable.

 Useful tip: You can attach date/time information to the names of log files by using time format placeholders.
-Available time format placeholders are displayed at <a onclick="javascript:toggleconfigNav('generalRow','generalShowLink')" href="#config_general_time_format"><code dir="ltr" translate="no">general➡time_format`</a>.
+Available time format placeholders are displayed at <a onclick="javascript:toggleconfigNav('generalRow','generalShowLink')" href="#config_general_time_format">`general➡time_format`</a>.

 ##### "apache_style_log" `[string]`
 - Apache-style file for logging all blocked access attempts.
 Specify a filename, or leave blank to disable.

 Useful tip: You can attach date/time information to the names of log files by using time format placeholders.
-Available time format placeholders are displayed at <a onclick="javascript:toggleconfigNav('generalRow','generalShowLink')" href="#config_general_time_format"><code dir="ltr" translate="no">general➡time_format`</a>.
+Available time format placeholders are displayed at <a onclick="javascript:toggleconfigNav('generalRow','generalShowLink')" href="#config_general_time_format">`general➡time_format`</a>.

 ##### "serialised_log" `[string]`
 - Serialised file for logging all blocked access attempts.
 Specify a filename, or leave blank to disable.

 Useful tip: You can attach date/time information to the names of log files by using time format placeholders.
-Available time format placeholders are displayed at <a onclick="javascript:toggleconfigNav('generalRow','generalShowLink')" href="#config_general_time_format"><code dir="ltr" translate="no">general➡time_format`</a>.
+Available time format placeholders are displayed at <a onclick="javascript:toggleconfigNav('generalRow','generalShowLink')" href="#config_general_time_format">`general➡time_format`</a>.

 ##### "error_log" `[string]`
 - A file for logging any non-fatal errors detected.
 Specify a filename, or leave blank to disable.

 Useful tip: You can attach date/time information to the names of log files by using time format placeholders.
-Available time format placeholders are displayed at <a onclick="javascript:toggleconfigNav('generalRow','generalShowLink')" href="#config_general_time_format"><code dir="ltr" translate="no">general➡time_format`</a>.
+Available time format placeholders are displayed at <a onclick="javascript:toggleconfigNav('generalRow','generalShowLink')" href="#config_general_time_format">`general➡time_format`</a>.

 ##### "outbound_request_log" `[string]`
 - A file for logging the results of any outbound requests.
 Specify a filename, or leave blank to disable.

 Useful tip: You can attach date/time information to the names of log files by using time format placeholders.
-Available time format placeholders are displayed at <a onclick="javascript:toggleconfigNav('generalRow','generalShowLink')" href="#config_general_time_format"><code dir="ltr" translate="no">general➡time_format`</a>.
+Available time format placeholders are displayed at <a onclick="javascript:toggleconfigNav('generalRow','generalShowLink')" href="#config_general_time_format">`general➡time_format`</a>.

 ##### "report_log" `[string]`
 - A file for logging any reports sent to external APIs.
 Specify a filename, or leave blank to disable.

 Useful tip: You can attach date/time information to the names of log files by using time format placeholders.
-Available time format placeholders are displayed at <a onclick="javascript:toggleconfigNav('generalRow','generalShowLink')" href="#config_general_time_format"><code dir="ltr" translate="no">general➡time_format`</a>.
+Available time format placeholders are displayed at <a onclick="javascript:toggleconfigNav('generalRow','generalShowLink')" href="#config_general_time_format">`general➡time_format`</a>.

 ##### "truncate" `[string]`
 - Truncate log files when they reach a certain size?
 Value is the maximum size in B/KB/MB/GB/TB that a log file may grow to before being truncated.
 The default value of 0KB disables truncation (log files can grow indefinitely).
 Note: Applies to individual log files!
 The size of log files is not considered collectively.